-1) Pick your topic: This is perhaps the most difficult part.
+- 1) Pick your topic: This is perhaps the most difficult part.
 Get an idea of what you want to study or learn about.
-Ideas should come from things in your area of interest.
+Ideas should come from things in your areas of interest.
 A hobby might lead you to a good topic.
 What is going on in the world that you would like to know more about?
-Most importantly, pick a question or problem that is not too broad and that can be answered through scientific investigation.

-2) Research your topic: Go to the library or internet to learn more about your topic.
-Always ask Why or What if....
+Most importantly, pick a question or problem that is not too broad and that can be answered through scientific investigation. - 2) Research Your Topic: Go to the library or internet to learn more about your topic.
+Always ask Why or What if...
 Look for unexplained or unexpected results.
-Also, talk to professionals in the field.

-3) Organize: Organize everything you have learned about your topic.
-At this point, you should narrow your thinking by focusing on a particular idea.

-4) Make a time table: Choose a topic that not only interests you, but can be done in the amount of time you have.
+Also, talk to professionals in the field. - 3) Organize: Organize everything you have learned about your topic.
+At this point, you should narrow your thinking by focusing on a particular idea. - 4) Make a Time Table: Choose a topic that not only interests you, but can be done in the amount of time you have.
 Identify your 'testable question'.
 Develop a time line to manage your time efficiently.
 You will need time to fill out the necessary forms and to review the research plan with your sponsor.
-Certain projects will require more time because they need prior Scientific Review Committee (SRC) or Institutional Review Board (IRB) approval.
+Certain projects will require more time because they need prior approval from the Scientific Review Committee (SRC) or Institutional Review Board (IRB).
 Allow plenty of time to experiment and collect data.
-You will also need time to write a paper and put together a display or 'board'.

-5) Plan Your Experiment: Give careful thought to experimental design.
+You will also need time to write a paper and put together a display or 'board'. - 5) Plan Your Experiment: Give careful thought to experimental design.
 Once you have a feasible project idea, write a research plan.
 This plan should explain how you will do your experiments and exactly what will be involved.
 Remember you must design your experiment so that it is a 'controlled' experiment.
 This is one in which only one variable is changed at a time.
 The results are then compared to the 'standard' data you take originally before you change that one variable.
 Thus, you have designed an investigation with adequate control and limited variables to investigate a question.
 Also, in your experimental design, make sure you include sufficient numbers in both control (if applicable) and experimental groups to be statistically valid.
 The experimental design should also include a list of materials.
-Once finished with the experimental design (called 'procedure') all students are required to fill out the appropriate forms.

-6) Consult with Your Adult Sponsor and Get Approvals: You are required to discuss your research plan with an Adult Sponsor and obtain a signature of approval.
-In reviewing your research plan, you should determine if additional forms and prior approval are needed.

-7) Conduct Your Experiment: During experimentation, keep detailed notes of each and every experiment, measurement and observation in a log book.
+Once finished with the experimental design (called 'procedure') all students are required to fill out the appropriate forms. - 6) Consult with Your Adult Sponsor and Get Approvals: You are required to discuss your research plan with an Adult Sponsor and obtain a signature of approval.
+In reviewing your research plan, you should determine if additional forms and prior approval are needed. - 7) Conduct Your Experiment: During experimentation, keep detailed notes of each and every experiment, measurement and observation in a log book.
 Do not rely on memory.
 Besides, judges love logbooks!
-Use data tables or charts to record your quantitative data.

-8) Analyze Your Results: When you complete your experiments, examine and organize your findings.
+Use data tables or charts to record your quantitative data. - 8) Analyze Your Results: When you complete your experiments, examine and organize your findings.
 Use appropriate graphs to make 'pictures' of your data.
 Identify patterns from the graphs.
 This will help you answer your testable question.
 Did your experiments give you the expected results?
 Why or why not?
 Was your experiment preformed with the exact same steps each time?
 Are there other explanations that you had not considered or observed?
 Were there experimental errors in your data taking, experimental design or observations?
 Remember, that understanding errors is a key skill scientists must develop.
-In addition, reporting that a suspected variable did not change the results can be valuable information.
-That is just as much a 'discovery' as if there was some change due to the variable.
-In addition, statistically analyze your data using the statistics that you can understand and explain their meaning.
+In addition, reporting that